au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 - The data we will use is the dataset provided on the [Quora Insincere Questions Classification competition on Kaggle](https://www.kaggle.com/c/quora-insincere-questions-classification/data).

-- Please feel free to download the train set from kaggle or use the link below to download the train.csv from that competition [https://archive.org/download/quora_dataset_train.csv/quora_dataset_train.csv.zip](https://archive.org/download/quora_dataset_train.csv/quora_dataset_train.csv.zip).
+- Please feel free to download the train set from Kaggle or use the link below to download the train.csv from that competition [https://archive.org/download/quora_dataset_train.csv/quora_dataset_train.csv.zip](https://archive.org/download/quora_dataset_train.csv/quora_dataset_train.csv.zip).

 - Let us decompress and read the data into a pandas DataFrame.